-Although Henderson ran just two races in the 2017 H1 Unlimited Hydroplane Racing Series he is still considered one of two rookies in 2018.
+Although Henderson ran just two races in the 2017 H1 Unlimited Hydroplane Racing Series, he was still considered a rookie in 2018.

 “Hot Foot” Henderson says he likes H1 Unlimited hydroplanes because they are “very BIG, very FAST, very STABLE (mostly), and BAD ASS.”